scijava/scijava/docs/ops/doc/CallingOps.md

 ## Computing with `.compute()`

-With all of the components of the needed Op specified, we can begin computation with the `.compute()` method.
+With all of our desired Op's inputs and outputs now specified, we can run it with the `.compute()` method.

 ```groovy
 ops.op("filter.gauss").input(inImage, 2.0).output(outImage).compute()